built-on-openfin/workspace-starter/how-to/register-with-browser/README.md

 npm run client
 ```

-1. The client command will launch a window with the options object `customSettings.bootstrap.launchBarWindowSettings` set in the `public/manifest.fin.json` file.
-The window creation for the launch bar containing the buttons is invoked in `client/src/bootstrapper.ts`.
+1. The client command will launch a window with the options object `customSettings.launchBarWindowSettings` set in the `public/manifest.fin.json` file.
+The window creation for the launch bar containing the buttons is invoked in `client/src/provider.ts`.

 ![Initial window launch](./assets/Launch-App.gif)